trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 However, all integrators designed for general `ODEProblem`s can be used.

 For [`ImplicitIncompressibleSPHSystem`](@ref), fixed-step OrdinaryDiffEq.jl methods need
-the [`IISPHTimeStepCallback`](@ref) or [`IISPHTimeStepLimiter`](@ref) so the IISPH pressure projection uses the current integrator step size.
+the [`IISPHTimeStepCallback`](@ref) so the IISPH pressure projection uses the current integrator step size.
+Algorithms exposing `stage_limiter!` and `step_limiter!` can also use [`IISPHTimeStepLimiter`](@ref) for stage-local synchronization.
 Adaptive RK methods are currently experimental for IISPH because rejected steps require restoring IISPH pressure caches.
+The IISPH callback and limiter also warm-start the pressure solve by default across intermediate RK stages.

 ## Usage